✦ Enhanced Edition

 "19Again I say to you, If two of you agree on earth as to anything, whatever they shall ask, it shall be done for them by My Father in Heaven.
 20For where two or three are gathered together in My name, there I am in the midst of them."

 Context Check: Read Matthew 18:15-18 to see what Jesus is actually discussing.
-This passage is about church discipline and reconciliation — not a general promise about prayer meetings!
+This passage is about assembly discipline and reconciliation — not a general promise about prayer meetings!

 Vocabulary Work